zydou/arti/doc/dev/netdoc-builder.md

 impl NetdocEncoder<K> {
     /// Adds an item to the being-built document
     ///
-    /// The item can be further extended with arguments or objects,
+    /// The item can be further extended with arguments or an object,
     /// using the returned `ItemEncoder`.
     //
     // Actually, we defer adding the item until `ItemEncoder` is dropped.